- Millions of people in the US alone struggle with a mental illness, from major depression to anxiety, schizophrenia, and many others.

 Depression is more than just feeling sad or unmotivated—it’s an illness caused by changes in brain chemistry and other factors like genetics, fluctuating hormone levels, and stress.
 And it can’t be easily fixed either: it often takes treatment to effectively deal with or recover from depression, such as therapy and/or medication.

-4. Myth: Addiction isn’t a disease it’s a choice.
+Myth: Addiction isn’t a disease, it’s a choice.

 Like depression, addiction and substance use disorder are related to genetics and stress, in addition to other underlying conditions like anxiety or depression.
 Individuals who suffer from addiction and substance abuse can’t simply shake the habit or their urge to use; again, it takes treatment and intervention because it is a mental illness.

-5. Myth: Mental illness exists but it isn’t common.
+Myth: Mental illness exists, but it isn’t common.

 Reality: 450 million people currently suffer from mental health conditions.

 Some people deny the entire existence of mental illness while others acknowledge its existence but think it’s rare.
 This relates back to the notion that people must see something to believe it.
-But in reality, people all around us are suffering from mental illness, whether that be depression, ADHD, OCD, anxiety, or any other condition—even if it’s not clear from just looking at them.
-Look at the statistics instead.
+In reality, people all around us are suffering from mental illness, whether that be depression, ADHD, OCD, schizophrenia, or another condition—even if it’s not clear from just looking at them.

-6. Myth: People with mental illness are ‘stupid’ or aren’t as intelligent.
+Myth: People with mental illness are “stupid” or less intelligent.

-Reality: They are just as smart as people who don’t suffer from mental illness.
+Reality: They are just as smart as people without a mental illness.

 One’s IQ or intelligence has nothing to do with mental illness.
-While certain conditions may make it more difficult for an individual to concentrate or excel in a certain area (such as in creativity), these people are not stupid in the slightest.
+While certain conditions may make it more difficult for an individual to concentrate or excel in a certain area, these individuals are not “stupid” or less intelligent.
 They’re simply good at some things and bad at others, just like everybody else—they’re smart, they’re capable, and they’re worthy.